kkaraoglan/ML_Wear_Loss_Prediction_Composite_Materials/README.md

 ## Dataset

-The datasets used in this study will be made publicly available upon publication of the manuscript.
+Datasets are shared both in the manuscript and in this repo.
+They cannot be used without reference.

 ## Code

-All code implementations utilized in this research will also be shared after the publication of the article.
+All code is shared in this repo.
+DMLP and other ML models are shared as separate codes.
+Do not use without permission without citing the source.

 ## Project Owners and Contributors